srky420/capstone-django/README.md

 		│   db.sqlite3 - Database for project
 		│   manage.py - Essential classes and functions to configure and run project │	README.md - Documentation for project
-		│	requirements.txt - Required packages or dependancies that must be installed │
+		│	requirements.txt - Required packages or dependencies that must be installed │
 		├───.github - Github actions code that runs unit tests whenever code is pushed to repo ├───capstone - Project level directory